Fraud Blocker

 August 3, 2021

-Updated: February 15, 2023
+Updated: September 30, 2023

 SHARE THIS ARTICLE

-Don’t worry– we’re here to help!
+Don’t worry–we’re here to help!

 Jump To The Section You Need Most

-1. Informed consent not being obtained for a particular treatment
+1. Informed consent not being obtained for a particular treatment.

-3. Submitting false insurance claims
+2. Submitting false insurance claims.

-4. Misuse and misappropriation of registration numbers
+3. Misuse and misappropriation of registration numbers.

-#1 Professional Liability
+#1 Massage Therapy Liability Insurance

-#2 Medical Fraud
+#2 Medical Fraud Insurance for Massage Therapists

 In health care, proper billing is crucial.
 And although most errors are genuine mistakes that can be remedied, sadly, there are those who intentionally abuse the system.
 According to the Canadian Massage Therapy Alliance (CMTA), this type of medical fraud is an unfortunate occurrence that can and does negatively affect the massage therapy profession.